-The Swiss financial center is characterized by its long-term stability.
+The Swiss financial center is characterized by its long-term stability even in times of crisis.
 The reliability of the country’s political and legal systems, and the steadfastness of its institutions and its currency make Switzerland a “safe haven” for individuals and companies the world over.
 Although Swiss banks and financial professionals conduct business around the world, they maintain strong ties with their roots.

 The Swiss banks and wealth managers are characterized by cultural diversity and provide a comprehensive product and service offering for customers of every nationality and for wealth of all sizes.
 As a result, even the most varied customer needs can be met.
 Swiss professionals ensure the provision of high quality advisory services thanks to well-trained, multi-lingual and open-minded employees.

 Especially during times of increasing volatility, the world's wealthy turn to Switzerland as a safe haven for their assets.